yigitkonur/cctrace-js/README.md

 # Claude Code Session Export Tool

-A command-line tool that exports Claude Code chat sessions with conversation history, internal reasoning blocks, tool usage, and comprehensive metadata.
+A command-line tool that exports Claude Code chat sessions with conversation history, internal reasoning blocks, tool usage, and comprehensive metadata in XML and in markdown.

 ## Features